Effective January 3, 2014

 Accessing, Changing or Deleting Your Personal Information

 Users are responsible for the accuracy of the Information they provide to ACA.
-ACA will use reasonable efforts to maintain the accuracy and integrity of Information based on the input received from Users.
+ACA will use reasonable efforts to maintain the accuracy and integrity of such Information based on the input received from Users.

 Choices for Use or Sharing of Certain Information